 This is the traditional binding, and the most common one for printing novels and general non-fiction.
 The cover is called ‘paperback’ because of its maximum weight, up to 350 g/m2 one side art board or 400 g/m2 two side art board.

 Added French flaps for a soft cover can add attraction value to a book, carry additional information about the author and the content, and also serve as a kind of bridge between the colour cover and the interior black and white.
 The recommended weight for covers with flaps is 160/170 lbs and not exceeding 200 lbs.
 The addition of flaps increases the price of about an extra 0.34 USD/copy.

 This is the binding method that sticks the different gatherings of pages of the book, assembled in several ‘notebooks’, to the cover with the use of hot glue.

-PUR binding is same process as perfect binding but with a specific polyurethane glue.
-It allows sticking together qualitatively thick books, especially if coated paper is used for the pages and in cases when the paperweight is greater than 115 gsm regardless of their thickness.
+PUR binding is the same process as perfect binding but with a specific polyurethane glue.
+It allows sticking together qualitatively thick books, especially if coated paper is used for the pages and in cases when the paperweight is greater than 80 lbs regardless of their thickness.